 I don’t intend to give any financial advice on this blog.
 To make my point clearer here is a bit of my history, including the many mistakes I’ve made along the way.

-I would split my financial history into 4 periods:
+I would split my financial history into 4 periods with funny names:

 The dark ages

 This would be the most part of my life up until I finished college.
 Money was never a concern for me because I didn’t have any.

 I grew up in a small mining town where everybody worked at the same company.
 Around 20 years ago, China started to dump its surplus of raw materials on the global market.
 As a result, copper prices (and of other metals too) started to go down and all of a sudden Romanian mines were not profitable anymore and they started to close.
 From a flourishing town of 16.000 people, 10.000 skipped town in search of better prospects.
 The rest of us stayed and started looking for scraps.
 Literally.

 As a child, I would spend days with my dad looking for scraps of iron, copper, aluminum, and sell them at a local collection point.
 In the summer we’d go looking for mushrooms, raspberries, and blueberries and sell them to local collection points.
 In the winter we’d go cutting tree branches from the forest and sell them as firewood to other people.
 Tough times.

 Since almost everybody in the town used to work at the same mine, I never felt poor though.
 I had no comparison term.
 Everybody was as poor as I was, so I didn’t feel I missed something.